remind-me-later/TFG-matematicas/md/draft.md

 has type $\texttt{Type}$, even $\texttt{Type}: \texttt{Type}$.
 This lead to
 ==_impredicativity_==.

-Impredicativity[^2] refers to the ability to define an object by quantifying over a collection that includes the object itself.
-In simpler terms, it's a form of circularity where you define something using a set that already contains the thing you're defining.
-This can lead to paradoxes, like the _Russell's paradox_ in set theory, and the ==_Girard's paradox_== in type theory. ==Historically this problem has been solved with System U==.
-To avoid this, we introduce a hyerarchy of _type universes_.

-[^2]:
+Impredicativity[^impred] arises when a definition of an object or type relies on a quantifier that ranges over a totality encompassing the very object being defined.
+This self-referential aspect can lead to logical paradoxes, akin to Russell's Paradox in set theory, where a set is defined to contain all sets that do not contain themselves.

+The type theory analosous to Russell's paradox is the ==_Girard's paradox_==, in a system that allows impredicativity, we can define a type $U$ that contains all types that do not contain themselves, and then ask if $U: U$, if it is, then it should not be of type $U$, and if it is not, then it should be.
+A system that shows this paradox is not very useful for theorem proving, as it is inconsistent, so any proposition can be proven. [^systemU] To avoid this, we introduce a hyerarchy of _type universes_.

+[^impred]:
     [Impredicativity on Wikipedia](https://en.wikipedia.org/wiki/Impredicativity)

+[^systemU]: ==Historically this problem has been solved with System U==.

 Each universe is a ==_collection_ of types, wether they are types or not depends on the particular type theory==, in Lean and Coq they are not.
 Each universe